California DREAM Act: Historical context

 The federal DREAM ACT was first introduced in the Senate on August 1, 2001.
 It was a plan for joint immigration and education reform aimed at granting young undocumented immigrants access to both higher education, and citizenship.
 The Act would grant these students legal residence if they attend college or serve in the military.[14]
 While this legislation has not yet been passed, it is the product of much deliberation and debate over the issue of immigration in the U.S. As more and more undocumented immigrants enter the U.S. each year, the U.S. has become more and more divided over policies aimed at addressing the causes and effects of immigration.
 While some states such as Georgia and Alabama have adopted strict immigration laws in order to keep undocumented immigrants out, others have looked for ways to address the needs of immigrants.
 The proposal for the federal DREAM ACT was quickly followed by the California DREAM Act, a state initiative aimed at providing a pathway for young undocumented immigrants already in the state.

 Each year about 25,000 undocumented students graduate from high school in California.
 The California Dream (Development, Relief and Education for Alien Minors) Act would allow children who were brought to the United States illegally before the age of 16 to receive state funded financial aid for higher education.
 Currently the state of California allows undocumented students to pay in-state tuition if they have lived and attended school in California for the past three years.
 That bill was signed into legislation in 2001.
+Supporters of the California DREAM Act cite limited work authorization for many undocumented students as another contributing factor to challenges financing higher education.
+According to a study by The University of California, Los Angeles in 2015, among undocumented students who dropped out of higher education, 73.9% cited financial difficulties as the main reason for this decision.

 Assemblyman Gil Cedillo, D-Los Angeles, the original sponsor of the bill, has tried to introduce newer versions of the bill since 2006.
 There are only two other states that offer financial aid to undocumented students, Texas and New Mexico.
 Cedillo has tried to find ways around concerns that critics have raised about the bill.
 He split the bill into two parts.
 The first part, which would not cost the state anything, would allow students to apply for non-state grants from colleges.
 The second part would let students apply for state-funded Cal Grants.

 From the supporters' view, according to Tom Mays, a spokesperson for the California Student Aid Commission said, “The money is already set aside.”
 Mays also stated that there is usually a surplus of money available after all of the college grants have been distributed.

 Cedillo also introduced another version of the California DREAM Act, SB 1460.
 It included the Community College Fee Waivers.

 Another bill that included 19 million dollars for Cal-Grants, AB 1413 Fuented-Coto Cal-Grants was voted out in the assembly.